The best hotels in Erbil

 What Erbil gets right is value at the upper-mid range.
 Hotels like Rotana in Italian Village and Grand Millennium in English Village punch well above their global equivalent prices.
 You'd pay significantly more for the same quality in Dubai or Amman.
 That's a real advantage and worth factoring into your decision.

-Erbil's best neighborhoods
+Erbil's best hotel regions

 The Citadel Area and Gulan Street are where you want to be.
 If you're here for business, Kirkuk Road and Ankawa Road both work, but the Citadel puts you close to the real Erbil.